 "I AM TRAFFIC" hosts an interactive graphic that helps motorists and cyclists judge when a traffic lane can not simultaneously accommodate a motor vehicle and a bicycle.

-Incorporating bicycling and walking into transportation - What does it look like?
+What does incorporating bicycling and walking into transportation look like?
 See images and sample guides at Pedestrian and Bicycle Information Center Image Library